 This issue can be solved by using a fan blade balancing clip.
 This clip can be found in online stores or on any fan store.
 Simply attach the balancing clip on the fan blades and turn on the fan.
 Look out for fan wobble.
 If the fan still wobbles, then change the position of the clip.
 Keep changing the clip position until the wobbling stops.

-By Checking The Upper Fan Cover
+7. Checking The Upper Fan Cover

 All ceiling fans have a plastic cover where the fan mount meets with the ceiling.
 Due to constant rotation, the vibration produced by the fan can easily loosen up the fan cover.
 Loose fan covers can be the main reason for the ceiling fan making a clicking noise.